keajs/kea-docs/docs/guide/advanced.md

 const logic = kea({
     events: ({ actions, values }) => ({
         beforeMount: () => {
-            console.log('run before the logic is mounted')
+            // run before the logic is mounted
         },
         afterMount: () => {
-            console.log('run after the logic is mounted')
+            // run after the logic is mounted
         },
         beforeUnmount: () => {
-            console.log('run before the logic is unmounted')
+            // run before the logic is unmounted
         },
         afterUnmount: () => {
-            console.log('run after the logic is unmounted')
+            // run after the logic is unmounted
         }
     })
 })